 The International Criminal Court (ICC) is, at present, the only international criminal tribunal that could potentially have jurisdiction over the war crimes committed by American and British officials.
 Although the ICC is continuing with its investigation into claims that British troops abused and unlawfully killed prisoners after the U.S.-led invasion under the theory of personal (as opposed to territorial) jurisdiction, the ICC's jurisdiction over other potential international crimes in Iraq is limited without proof of involvement of nationals of ICC parties.
-Since neither the United States nor Iraq are parties to the Rome Statute, an ICC investigation of non-ICC nationals would require a referral by the UN Security Council.
+An ICC investigation of non-ICC nationals would require a referral by the UN Security Council.
 Such a referral would likely be prevented by a United States veto.